Introduction: A Market on the Move

 Media and Narrative Trends Shaping the Sector

-Our media monitoring analysis identifies three key narrative trends changing sportswear market communications:
+Our complete analysis identifies three key narrative trends changing sportswear market communications:

 Smart Wearables and Innovation-Driven Messaging: